All Episodes

 You did bring up the immigration.

-You know, I called the special session, I said we need to have all state and locals helping President Trump with deportations.
+I said, we need to have all state and locals helping President Trump with deportations.

-And so basically, I think what their agenda is is is twofold.
+And so basically, I think what their agenda is, is twofold.

-One, they have a whole host of bills they're trying to push through to enrich liberal trial lawyers, which will increase your costs, increase uh cost to businesses, and ultimately mean less jobs, so not good policy.
+One, they have a whole host of bills they're trying to push through to enrich liberal trial lawyers, which will increase your costs, increase cost to businesses, and ultimately mean less jobs.

-So the reason why they did their tourist uh tax cut is because I was talking about property taxes, and they don't want to do the things that I'm doing, even though all I'm doing is Governor, haven't you ever traveled abroad?
+So the reason why they did their tourist tax cut is because I was talking about property taxes, and they don't want to do the things that I'm doing, even though all I'm doing is— Governor, haven't you ever traveled abroad?

-Everybody's still gonna come from the Northeast and the Midwest down to Florida in the middle of winter so they can get some relief.
+But meanwhile, everybody still goes to those places, and everybody's still going to come from the Northeast and the Midwest down to Florida in the middle of winter so they can get some relief.

 Not only that, we've had all these liberal groups try to do travel advisory saying, don't go to Florida since I've been governor.

-When I became governor, we were typically getting about eighty to ninety million visitors a year.
+When I became governor, we were typically getting about 80 to 90 million visitors a year.

-Uh but we have this golden opportunity to give people property tax relief and then uh just have more of the tax burden go on people that aren't residents of here, that are tourists, foreigners and all this stuff.
+But we have this golden opportunity to give people property tax relief and then just have more of the tax burden go on people that aren't residents of here, that are tourists, foreigners, and all this stuff.

 So this is just what it is.

-But here's what what I've learned in this in this line of work.
+But here's what I've learned in this line of work.

-What voters really get upset about is when you run saying you're gonna do certain things, and these guys all ran saying they were gonna support the Florida success story, support the Florida model, support conservative policies.
+What voters really get upset about is when you run saying you're going to do certain things and these guys all ran saying they were going to support the Florida success story, support the Florida model, support conservative policies.

 And so there is something rotten in the state of Denmark when it comes to the Florida House of Representatives.